jsnguyen/parallelize/README.md

 res = compute_heavy_task(data)
 ```

-`res` will be an ordered list of the function applied to the data.
+This parallelized function takes only 0.5 seconds to run. `res` will be an ordered list of the function applied to the data.

 ## Other Features